kdonev/ChickenCoopDoor/README.md

 # ChickenCoopDoor
-Logic to control automatic chicken coop door
+Logic to control automatic chicken coop door with Arduino